qjhuang/entt/docs/md/meta.md

   Data members can be set also by means of a couple of functions, namely a setter and a getter.
 Setters and getters can be either free functions, member functions or mixed ones, as long as they respect the required signatures.<br/>
+  Getters can also be designed to return objects by reference rather than by copy.
+It's particularly useful for exporting large objects that aren't much convenient to copy.
+This technique is called _aliasing_ and it works as already discussed with regard to constructors.<br/>
   Refer to the inline documentation for all the details.

 * _Member functions_.
 Both real member functions of the underlying type and free